Behavioral Modification Tips for the Instructor and Coach

 If you are a coach, teacher, or trainer, you might consider the following.
 As you know, the goal of any coach, teacher, or trainer is to help our students set goals, acquire the necessary information related to those goals, and then modify the behaviors necessary to achieve those goals.
 However, the most challenging part seems to be fostering motivation to engage in any of that.
 But what if I told you that some of that is our fault?

 Let me use something serious, such as firearms training, as an example.
-As you may or may not know, many firearm owners do not receive the appropriate training, and some who start training fail to complete their training for any number of reasons.
+As you may or may not know, many firearm owners do not receive the appropriate training, and some who start training fail to complete their training for several reasons.
 However, I would imagine that fear, or perhaps a lack of trust, are likely culprits.
 No doubt, other situations of failure are going to echo such reasons.
 So, let us explore how we could turn this situation around.

 Each session boils down to just a few things.
 Regardless of what is being worked on, the coach will want to define exactly what is being done during the training session, clearly define the expected outcomes of the training session, and clearly define a solid definition of what is being sought (success or ultimate goal).
-From there, the coach must provide the appropriate feedback, necessary contrast, and tracking, and help the student see what the coach sees.
+From there, the coach must provide the appropriate feedback, necessary contrast, and tracking and help the student see what the coach sees.
 For example…

 Day One Training Session